SwitchCaseGroup/switchcase-deltapatcher/README.md

 ## Generate command

 Patch directories are created using the "generate" command.
 The resulting directory will contain a manifest.json and the set of differences.
 By default, bz2 compression is used on individual patch files to reduce total patch size.
-You can switch to gzip compression using "-c gzip" or disable compression entirely using "-c none" parameter.
+You can switch to gzip compression using "-c gz" or disable compression entirely using "-c none" parameter.

 Patches may include an optional "--http_base" command which is used to construct HTTP urls to download files which fail to patch correctly.
 If this parameter is not specified, there will be no fallback to HTTP.
 Additionally, the "--http_tool" parameter can be used to specify an external command to handle file downloads.
 This tool will be provided the environment variables $HTTP_URL, $HTTP_FILE, $HTTP_USER, $HTTP_PASS.
 The built-in HTTP downloader also supports the parameters "--http_user" and "--http_pass" for basic authentication.
 The built-in HTTP downloader will resume failed downloads if "apply" is called again.